Note: This is a guest post by Mike Khorev. The author’s views are entirely her own and may not reflect the opinions of CodeItBro.

 PHP is another high-level programming language that is also popular, especially among beginners.
-Here are some key factors how Python compares with PHP:
+Here are some key factors of how Python compares with PHP:

 - Ease of use: Python offers a much easier and simpler syntax, although PHP can be easier to use in a web development setting.

-- Popularity: Python and PHP are both really popular.
+- Popularity: Python and PHP are both popular.
 However, newer platforms and recent projects tend to prefer Python.

 Also Read: Python 3 Program To Add Two Matrices